socrateasehq/coding-problems-template/difficulty_1/4_allocate_minimum_num_pages/problem.md

 ### Problem Statement

-There are `n` different books and `m` students.
-Each book is arranged in an ascending order of its number of pages.
+There are `n` books and `m` students.
+The books are arranged in an ascending order of its number of pages.
 Every student must read some consecutive set of books (at least 1 book per student).
 Let each such distribution of books amongst the students be denoted by a permutation `i`.

 For each such permutation `i`, let `p_i` denote the maximum number of pages that a student has to read.
 The task is to identify the particular permutation that results in the smallest `p_i`.
 (Read Example 1 below to understand this better.)